oscar-ekeyekwu/Todo-App-Laravel/README.md

 # Todo-App-Laravel-
-This is a Todo List App designed with Laravel.
+This is a Todo List App developed with Laravel.